nafeesniloy/Air_Ticket_Booking/README.md

-✈️ Project Title – Air Ticket Booking System
+✈️ Air Ticket Booking System
 📄 Description
-A simple and functional web-based application built with PHP and MySQL that allows users to register, log in, search for flights, and book air tickets.
-This project was developed to practice core web development skills and simulate a real-world, database-driven airline booking system.
+A simple, functional, and user-friendly web application built using PHP and MySQL that enables users to register, log in, search for available flights, and book air tickets.
+Designed as a practice project to strengthen core web development skills and simulate a real-world airline booking system with a secure database backend.

 🚀 Features
-User registration & login (with validation)
+User registration and login with form validation and authentication

-Admin can add, edit, delete, and view flights and schedules
+Admin dashboard to add, edit, delete, and manage flights and schedules

-Users can search flights, book tickets, and view their bookings
+Users can search for flights based on criteria like destination, date, and time

+Ticket booking with confirmation and user-specific booking history

-Secure database interaction using PHP & MySQL
+Secure interaction with MySQL database using prepared statements to prevent SQL injection

-Clean, responsive design with HTML/CSS
+Clean, responsive user interface built with HTML and CSS for seamless experience across devices

 🔧 Technologies Used
 Frontend: HTML, CSS

 Backend: PHP

-Database: MySQL (phpMyAdmin)
+Database: MySQL (managed via phpMyAdmin)

 ![IMAGE 2025-08-07 11:54:32](https://github.com/user-attachments/assets/e8893059-68b3-4de8-ab3f-e41e702caac5)
 ![IMAGE 2025-08-07 11:54:39](https://github.com/user-attachments/assets/d7ff736f-54d5-40c6-b37d-600492764f9f)